New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - When words have underscores on either side of them, then show in italic to indicate they're used for emphasis.

+### 0.3.3

+- Perform a check in cross-reference sentence for principal phrase missing quote.
+(Only the first cross-reference in the sentence is handled.)

+- Allow for a period following "General article" in the validation for this phrase.

 ## Extension Development

 Development of the extension can be done as follows: